hover and click over individual sculpture photographs to enlarge

 Who is Rudi?
 How did this gorgeous car become his ride?

 The open-top versions of the 300 SLR sports racers were raced very successfully by Mercedes in 1955.
-The coupe version of the SLR were further evolutions of this 300 SLR racing model being developed for the 1956 sports car racing season.
+The coupe version of the SLR were further evolutions being developed for the 1956 sports car racing season.
 The tragic mass-accident at the 1955 LeMans race resulted in Mercedes withdrawing from further competition at the close of the 1955 season.

 While the SLR had some visual similarities to the production 212 hp six-cylinder 300 SL sports car, the specifications were radically different.
-The racer boasted a 310 hp straight eight cylinder engine, with desmodromic valve actuation and direct fuel injection.
+The SLR Coupe was technically far more advanced, boasting a 310 hp straight eight cylinder engine, with desmodromic valve actuation and direct fuel injection.
 The long hood allowed for a mid-engine placement in the SLR.
 In board brakes were featured.
 The body structure in the SLR is an aluminum space-frame cloaked with a magnesium alloy body.

 A surviving SLR Coupe is housed in the Mercedes Museum in Stuttgart.
 Several pundits regard it as the most valuable car in the world, a theory unlikely to ever be tested in my lifetime, as the car is one of the family jewels for MB.
 I had the good fortune to crawl around the car for a good thirty minutes at the Mercedes Museum in 2014.
 (The Porsche Museum is across town….also a must-see.)